cuzy-app/external-websites/docs/README.md

 #### Notifications (following)
 For Humhub addons, each content created (if new comment about a website's page) has for creator the website creator.
 This creator will not follow the content by default.
 But all users that have chosen to receive a notification for all new content will follow these contents.

+## Troubleshooting

+### The external website doesn't appear

+If in the browser's developer console you have the message: `Failed to execute 'postMessage' on 'DOMWindow': The target origin provided ('http://my-external.website') does not match the recipient window's origin ('null').`

+2 possibilities :
+- The URL external website must starts with `https` (and not `http`).
+- The `x-Frame-Options` value is set to `Deny` or `Sameorigin` on the external website's header